 Once you install a theme, you’ll adjust its design and settings to suit your needs, including by changing colors, changing layout, adding or removing items from your sidebar, footer, header or other areas, etc.

 An easier way to do that is to use the ‘Customize’ tool (aka theme options); which is a feature that allows you to make quick changes to your site’s design and layout by drag-and-drop method.
 But some themes have full-feature ‘Customize’ tools with lots of options/menus that allow you to make advanced changes.

 In addition, the ‘Customize’ screen can look different in different themes.
 You can consult documentation provided by your theme on how to use this feature in your theme.
-For our purpose, we’ll look at how to use the Twenty Twelve theme’s ‘Customize’ tool.
+We’ll look at how to use a theme’s ‘Customize’ tool.